Air Force Dining-In, Dining-Out Planning Guide

-The success of the evening hinges largely on the imagination and humor of the Vice.
-Essentially a master or mistress of ceremonies and a toastmaster or toastmistress, Mister/Madam Vice keeps the program moving and stimulates table conversation through keen wit and impromptu speaking ability.
+The success of the evening hinges largely on the imagination and humor of the vice, who serves essentially as a master or mistress of ceremonies and a toastmaster or toastmistress.
+Mister/Madam Vice keeps the program moving and stimulates table conversation through keen wit and impromptu speaking ability.

-Traditionally, the Vice President sits alone at the back of the dining room facing the President.
+Traditionally, the vice president sits alone at the back of the dining room facing the president.
 This position allows them to observe the proceedings in order to monitor the flow of the program.
-Convenience and the physical layout of the dining area may dictate seating in another location; however, the Vice President is never seated near or at the head table. it is essential that the Vice be totally familiar with the customs and traditions of the mess.
+Convenience and the physical layout of the dining area may dictate seating in another location; however, the vice president is never seated near or at the head table.
+The vice must be totally familiar with the customs and traditions of the mess.

 - Open the lounge at the appointed time.

 - Sound the dinner chimes at the appropriate time.

 - Prepare appropriate toasts as directed by the president.
 The composition of appropriate poems or witticisms in good taste relating to personalities and organizations present is encouraged.